List of Tron (franchise) characters: Kevin Flynn

 Kevin Flynn is a gifted software programmer and video game designer who serves as the protagonist of the original Tron film.
 A former employee of the software corporation ENCOM, Flynn owns and operates Flynn’s Arcade, where he entertains patrons by excelling at the very games he once developed for ENCOM, including Space Paranoids, Matrix Blaster, Vice Squad, and Light Cycles.
 In 1982, following his dismissal from the company, Flynn seeks proof that ENCOM executive Edward Dillinger plagiarized his creations to advance his own career.
 With assistance from programmers Alan Bradley and Lora Baines, Flynn infiltrates ENCOM’s computer system, where he is unexpectedly digitized and transported into the digital realm known as the Grid.

 Inside the system, Flynn befriends Tron and Yori—the program counterparts of Bradley and Baines, respectively—and discovers that, as a User, he possesses abilities surpassing those of ordinary programs, enabling him to manipulate the laws of the digital environment.
 Together, they overthrow the authoritarian Master Control Program (MCP), freeing the system’s inhabitants.
 Flynn then returns to the real world with evidence of Dillinger’s misconduct, ultimately assuming the role of CEO at ENCOM.

 Intrigued by his experiences within the Grid, Flynn later creates a second system on a private server located beneath his arcade.
 He transfers Tron to this new Grid and generates a digital doppelgänger of himself, Clu, to help construct a virtual utopia.
 Over time, Flynn becomes increasingly absorbed in his discoveries related to genetic algorithms and quantum teleportation, confiding only in Alan Bradley about his work.
 In 1988, this new Grid spontaneously gives rise to a unique class of self-generating programs called Isomorphic Algorithms, or ISOs.
 The following year, Clu stages a coup, defeating Tron, eradicating the ISOs, and trapping Flynn within the system when he fails to reach the portal back to the real world.

 Forced into exile, Flynn rescues and protects Quorra, the last surviving ISO.
 Over the ensuing decades, his prolonged absence leads many programs to revere him as a divine Creator.
 In 2009, Flynn’s estranged son, Sam, is transported into the Grid and reunites with his father.
 In the ensuing conflict, Flynn sacrifices himself by reintegrating with Clu, seemingly destroying them both.

 Fifteen years later, Flynn reappears as a digital construct within the original 1982 Grid, where he grants the Permanence Code to Ares.

-Clu
+CLU

-Clu (short for Codified Likeness Utility) is a hacking program that Flynn created in his likeness to expose Dillinger's plagiarism by searching for evidence.
+CLU (short for Codified Likeness Utility) is a hacking program that Flynn created in his likeness to expose Dillinger's plagiarism by searching for evidence.

 While searching for the stolen data, the Master Control Program captures and absorbs him, using the information he gained against Flynn as he attempts to escape the game grid on a light cycle.

-An updated version of Clu serves as the main antagonist to the second film and its tie-in media.
+An updated version of CLU serves as the main antagonist to the second film and its tie-in media.